DanMeakin/getputpostcode/README.md

  * building_number
  * building_name
  * sub_building_name
- * households
+ * po_box
  * department
  * organisation

 Additionally, the "road" and "town" aliases are available for queries.
-If road is used, the query will select all records where the thoroughfare or dependent_thoroughfare contain road.
-If town is used, the query will select all records where the town, dependent_locality or dbl_dependent_locality contain town.
+If road is used, the query will select all records where the thoroughfare or dependent_thoroughfare contain the value of road.
+If town is used, the query will select all records where the town, dependent_locality or dbl_dependent_locality contain the value of town.